 Office 365 (Thunderbird) - Configure Modern Authentication

-Note: These instructions assume you are running a version of Thunderbird 77.0b1 or later which supports OAuth2 modern authentication.
+These instructions are for version of Thunderbird 77.0b1 or later, which supports OAuth2 modern authentication.
 To see your current version, press ALT+H and ALT+A.

 Configure Thunderbird for Office 365